MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

 The primary requirements from the USB device firmware update process are:

 1. Seamless firmware update with no user interaction

-2. Reliable recovery mechanism (for example, no bricking of devices)
+1. Reliable recovery mechanism (for example, no bricking of devices)

-3. Works on Windows 7 and later
+1. Works on Windows 7 and later

-4. Overview
+## Overview

 USB devices like UVC cameras are released with in-field updatable firmware.
 There is no standard way to update the firmware today.
 One thing that is common to all existing update mechanism is that some custom software suite runs on the client and downloads the firmware to the device.
 Typically, as part of the device installation process, the firmware updating software suite is installed.
 The co-installer kick starts the firmware update process.
 The absence of co-installers on Windows 10 prevents device vendors from updating the firmware on these devices in the field.

 The recommended way to circumvent the absence of a co-installer for the USB device firmware update scenario is to use a lower filter driver to the USB device that will kick start the firmware update process.
 During the [**AddDevice**](https://msdn.microsoft.com/library/windows/hardware/ff540521) call, the filter driver will check the device firmware version and update the firmware if necessary.

-## Functional Overview
+## Firmware update overview

 When a USB device is plugged in to the system, the generic inbox driver is installed for the device.
 After the installation of the generic driver, the OS queries the Windows Update server for any vendor specific driver package availability and downloads it and installs the driver.
 The installed driver package will perform the firmware update.

 There are two ways the firmware could be updated.

 1. Firmware Update Filter Driver

     1. A vendor supplied lower filter driver that performs the firmware update.

-2. Firmware Update Device Driver
+1. Firmware Update Device Driver

     1. A vendor supplied lower filter driver that puts the device in "firmware update mode".

-    2. The device enumerates as a firmware update device.
+    1. The device enumerates as a firmware update device.

-    3. Vendor supplied firmware update driver will load against this device and updates the firmware.
+    1. Vendor supplied firmware update driver will load against this device and updates the firmware.

 ## Method 1: Firmware Update Filter Driver